 In the early days of audio communications, a standard level of 1mW into a 600 ohm line was adopted.
 The compromise was between higher levels requiring higher power consumption, and lower levels which were more prone to induced and thermal noise.
 This level was referred to as "zero dBm" (0dB = 1mW/600ohm), so signals could be measured relative to this power level and the results expressed in dBm.
 In voltage terms, 0dBm = 0.775Vrms (Volts - Root Mean Squared), and this is still a common analogue measurement reference today.
-Because many audio circuits don't always drive 600 ohm lines (e.g. higher impedances require less power at the same voltage), the more common reference standard is actually dBv7, where the "v7" means 0.775Vrms into any impedance.
-However, you will very rarely see "dBv7" used in writing, and more commonly dBm is (mis-)used to mean dBv7.
+Because many audio circuits don't always drive 600 ohm lines (e.g. higher impedances require less power at the same voltage), the more common reference standard is actually dBv7, where the "v7" means 0.775Vrms into any impedance, also known as dBv or dBu.
+There's also a dBV reference (0dBV - 1Vrms), so the introduction of dBu made it easier to seperate between big 'V' and small 'v' reference levels.
+However, you will very rarely see "dBv7" in writing, as dBu is more commonly used, and it's not that unusual to see dBm (mis-)used to mean dBv7.

 So how does this relate to audio level meters?
 Well, yet more standards, I'm afraid.
 One of the most common electro-mechanical meters is the Bell Lab's VU, which measures Volume Units.
-Here, the zero level (0VU) is set at 1.23Vrms, which equates to +4dBv7, and the difference between volume unit values is equivalent to dBs (e.g. 0VU is 4dB higher than -4VU).
-This is also referred to as dBu (dBs referenced to 0VU).
-So from this you can see that 0dBv7 is equal to -4dBu (or -4VU, which you may also see written as -4dBVU or -4dBvu).
+Here, the zero level (0VU) is set at 1.23Vrms, which equates to +4dBu, and the difference between volume unit values is equivalent to dBs (e.g. 0VU is 4dB higher than -4VU).
+So from this you can see that 0dBu is equal to -4VU, which you may also see written as -4dBVU or -4dBvu).

 In the UK one of the most common meter types in professional use is the BBC-style PPM.
 This has no dB values indicated, and instead has equally spaced markers labelled from one to seven, with number four at dead centre.
-Four on a PPM is equivalent to the reference level 0dBm (or 0dBv7), and the rest of the scale from 1 to 7 is in 4dB increments.
-So, for example, PPM 6 = +8dBm, and PPM 1 = -12dBm.
-Programme material is usually limited to peak at PPM 6 (+8dBm).
+Four on a PPM is equivalent to the reference level 0dBm (or 0dBu), and the rest of the scale from 1 to 7 is in 4dB increments.
+So, for example, PPM 6 = +8dBu, and PPM 1 = -12dBu.
+Programme material is usually limited to peak at PPM 6 (+8dBu).